benofben/arbit/README.md

 # Setup

 First off, start up a GCP Cloudshell in the [console](https://console.cloud.google.com/).
-From there, create a machine to run Arbit with the command:

-    asd

 Arbit requires some BigQuery setup.
-You can do that by running the commands:
+We need to create a dataset called downloader.

     cascaded

+Create a machine to run Arbit with the command:

+    gcloud compute instances create downloader

 Now SSH to that machine and make a local copy of this repo: